Skip to content

 Is It Hard to Get Into Scottsdale Community College?
 Acceptance Rate & Requirements

 As a public institution in Scottsdale, Arizona, Scottsdale Community College enrolls students across a range of programs.
-The school reports a graduation rate of roughly 17%.
+The graduation rate is roughly 17%.

 Can I Afford It?